Getting Back in Shape: What You Really Need to Know

 Maybe a big project at work or an injury has sidelined you for a few months or much longer.
 Or perhaps you’ve never been much of an exerciser.
 Whatever the reason you’re not exercising now, starting up a more active lifestyle can feel like climbing a mountain.
 It doesn’t have to, though.
 While getting back into exercise – or starting from scratch – can be a challenge, when you progress at your own pace (that’s the key!), exercise can be energizing, rewarding, and motivating – especially when you begin to see and feel the results of your hard work.
 The following questions and answers can help guide you as you begin your journey back to fitness.

 Q: Is it worth it to talk to a personal trainer?

-A: A refresher session with a trainer really can be helpful; she should talk to you about what you were doing prior to stopping exercise (types of cardio and strength training, fitness classes, yoga) and if there was a specific reason you’ve been inactive (an injury, lack of motivation, a busy schedule).
-With those details, she can give you pointers on how to start back up safely.
+A: A refresher session with a trainer really can be helpful; they should talk to you about what you were doing prior to stopping exercise (types of cardio and strength training, fitness classes, yoga, etc.) and if there was a specific reason you’ve been inactive (an injury, lack of motivation, a busy schedule).
+Those details can guide the trainer when giving you pointers on how to start back up safely.

 Q: Is joining a gym the best place to start?

 A: It’s really your preference.
 Going to a gym is not a necessity; some people would rather get started on their own at home, but you may feel more motivated when you’re around others who are exercising, too.
 Keep in mind that you don’t have to join a big gym (which can sometimes be intimidating to those just getting back into shape); you might feel inspired in a smaller space, like a dance or Pilates studio.

 Often people returning to exercise are worried about how their fitness has deteriorated so they feel more comfortable in a more personal setting when starting back up.